lemairem/fctlog/README.md

 Restrictions:

 * Only virtual functions can be logged (workaround: make function to log virtual).
+* Member function templates cannot be virtual and cannot be logged (a regular member function of a class template can be virtual and logged).
-* Private functions cannot be logged (workaround: change accessibility to protected).
+* Private functions cannot be logged (workaround: change accessibility to protected or make the logger class friend).
 * Constructor and destructor cannot be logged (functions called inside constructor or destructor can be logged).
 * Output stream operator required for all arguments and return values.